satyajitdash61/Learn-Smart/README.md

 This is a web application for searching online courses.
 User have to type the perticular course and then by pressing the search button, the required output will be shown on the screen.

+This application is hosted on heroku server and the link is being shared in preview section.
+In order to run the aplication in local machine, first the user has to clone the repository and then setup the complete environment to run this application.
+Steps to set up the envrionmentto run  application on local machine:

+1. Copy the repository path in cmd
+2. cd client
+3. npm-start
+4. run in browser: 127.0.0.1:3000

 # Author

 [Satyajit Dash](https://github.com/satyajitdash61)